 Ultimate Travel Guide For Bali, Indonesia

 Thinking of traveling to Bali?
-Bali is one of my favorite destinations as it has so much to offer.
-Bali is is an island providence of Indonesia and over 80% of the population are Hindu.
-In this Bali travel guide, you will learn where find beautiful temples, practical information and detailed guides for visiting cities around Bali.
+Bali is one of my favorite destinations, as it has so much to offer.
+Bali is an island providence in Indonesia, and over 80% of the population is Hindu.
+In this Bali travel guide, you will learn where to find beautiful temples, practical information, and detailed guides for visiting cities around Bali.

 What to Expect When Traveling to Bali

-Language: Indonesian, Balinese, English and widely spoken, making it easy for tourist to communicate.
+Language: Indonesian, Balinese, and English are widely spoken, making it easy for tourists to communicate.

 I would still recommend downloading Google translate to make communication easier!